PetrGlad/python_viral_persistence/README.markdown

 Viral persistence for Python
 ----------------------------

-User specifies a root object and all other objects that are transitively referenced by it's properties become persistent.
+User specifies a root object and all other objects that are transitively referenced by objects' properties become persistent.
-That means opjects to be persisted are not specified explicitly, this approach is similar to one of Smalltalk.
+That means objects to be persisted are not specified explicitly except root one(s).
+This approach is similar to one of Smalltalk where you have live system that is automatically persisted.

 See main/Main.py for tests and usage examples.